Policy

 1. During the

-initial investigation of a claim, claims services staff shall review the claim
+initial investigation of a claim, claims services staff will review the claim

-identifying whether or not a third party may be responsible for the injury.
+identifying whether a third party may be responsible for the injury.

 insurance company related to their workplace accident.

-information should be added in notes and in the subrogation application when
+information in notes and in the subrogation application when making the

-making the referral.
-Claims services staff may email the Subrogation Department
+referral.
+Claims services staff may email the Subrogation Department when

-causes of third party accidents that claims service staff shall look and listen
+of third-party accidents that claims service staff must look and listen for

 b.
 Malfunctioning